 We have always loved St. Paul.
 Unashamedly so.
-While Minneapolis was looking down on its twin with an air of superiority, St. Paul just kept on being St. Paul – a little weird sometimes, with ups and downs as a city seeming constantly in flux.
-It’s a city that keeps its secrets – one that has history hidden around every corner and no need for any pretense about it, full of creative people doing creative things, if on a smaller scale, trying to find its way post urban renewal.
+While Minneapolis was looking down on its twin with an air of superiority, St. Paul just kept on being St. Paul – a little weird sometimes, with ups-and-downs as a city seeming constantly in flux.
+It’s a city that keeps its secrets – one that has history hidden around every corner and no need for any pretense about it, full of creative people doing creative things, if on a smaller scale, still trying to find its way post urban renewal.

 It’s important to note that there has always been good food in St. Paul.
 Respect to Fasika, Ngon, the restaurants of Little Mekong and Hmongtown Marketplace, Homi Restaurant and El Burrito Mercado, and early trailblazers like Joan’s in the Park and (one of our favorites) Tongue in Cheek.

 The following restaurants are ones that truly established St. Paul as a dining destination over the last few years – innovative ideas that for years struggled to find a home in a capital city full of supper clubs – building on a food foundation that existed already to put the city on the map: If St. Paul is now a “vibrant” town for drinking and dining, these are the restaurants that deserve credit.

 10 St. Paul restaurants that changed the game